Psychological disorders can be roughly divided into several categories:

 - A student with a psychological disorder may require some adjustments in attendance requirements and/or deadlines.
 If a student misses class due to his/her disability, he/she will need to recover the missing information.
 One suggestion would be to have a regular class "recorder" or "notetaker" who is willing to keep audio tapes or notes and make them available when needed.
 To maintain confidentiality, the notes or tapes should be handled through the teacher.
 Some flexibility in meeting deadlines for assignments, tests, etc. is also necessary if the student falls behind due to the nature of the disability.

-- Any unusual or bizarre behavior should be reported immediately to the disAbled Student Support Services office or the CAPS Center.
+- Any unusual or bizarre behavior should be reported immediately to the Student Disability Services office or the CAPS Center.
 These two departments generally work closely together in serving students with psychological disorders.
 Please be careful to maintain the student's confidentiality and avoid disseminating any information beyond these two departments.

 Psychological disorders are frequently misunderstood and sometimes feared.
 The greatest difficulty facing the student with a psychological disorder is usually the attitude of others.
 With proper support, careful management and reasonable accommodations, an individual with a psychological disability should be able to function in the academic environment and meet his/her educational and personal goals successfully.